KiriteeGak/region-growing-by-cellular-automata/README.md

 	n3,n4
 Run

-	$ python regiongrowingca.py -h
+	$ python rgca.py -h

-for help regarding arguments to be passed via terminal
+for help regarding arguments to be passed